UP | HOME

 • By convention, packages are placed under ws/src/<repo>, where <repo> is the name of the source-code repository[fn:Technically repositories can be directly under ws but that defies convention!]

-• One repository may contain multiple packages
+• Each repository may contain multiple packages

-3. A directory where the packages are installed ws/install
+3. A directory where the packages are installed: ws/install

 4. ROS workspaces enable you to build collections of related packages